 “UNAMA urges both the Afghan national security forces and international military forces to conduct investigations into allegations of civilian casualties, to publish the results of their findings, and to provide compensation to victims as appropriate,” the report states.

 UNAMA started compiling civilian casualty data in 2009 amid deteriorating security conditions in Afghanistan.

-It is the first tally since records began that shows pro-government forces have killed more civilians than insurgents have, though insurgents were responsible for more than twice as many injuries as were pro-government forces.
+It is the first tally since records began that shows pro-government forces have killed more civilians than insurgents have.

 In 2017, the US military started quickening its operational tempo after President Donald Trump loosened restrictions and made it easier for American forces to bomb Taliban positions.